Shear shock formation in incompressible viscoelastic solids: Slow scale

 and $\Omega_1 = g/(2\tau)$.
-Here, we have introduced the velocity $v = \partial_{\tilde t} u$ which is viewed as a function of $(Y,\tilde t)$.
+Here, we have introduced the velocity $v = \partial_{\tilde t} u$ which is therefore viewed as a function of $(Y,\tilde t)$.
+Compared to the initial definition $v = \partial_t u$ of the velocity $v(Y,t)$, this is slightly abusive but standard notation.
 Clearly, a major difference between the exponential and polynomial models is the acoustic nonlinearity.
 Exponents $m=1$ or $m=2$ correspond to asymptotically quadratic or cubic stress-strain relationships, see remark for Eq.~\eqref{ExpSeries}.

 Similarly to Zabolotskaya et al. \cite{zabo04}, the solution to the boundary-value problem at hand follows from the method of characteristics.
 It can be written in implicit form as

 with $\tilde t = t - \theta$ and $\theta={Y}/{c_0}$, where the boundary condition \eqref{BCond} was used.
 Differentiation of \eqref{BurgersSol} with respect to $\tilde t$ then yields the acceleration